AppliedTrust/sweet/README.md

-Network device configuration backups and change alerts for the 21st century - it's not RANCID!
+Network device configuration backups and change alerts for the 21st century - inspired by RANCID!

 ##Features:
 * Stores device configs in Git